joinpursuit/8-0-github-lab/questions.md

 What year did Brendan Eich create JavaScript?

 ```
+ Brendan Eich invented JavaScript in 1995.
 ```

 What does "ES6" stand for?

 ```
+ECMAScript is another official name for Javascript, and ES6 stands for ECMAScript 6.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?